 - Marshmallow and strawberry kabobs (assembling these is fine motor practice too!)

 - White chocolate-dipped pretzels

 - Cinnamon popcorn

 - Heart-shaped cheese and sausage (use a heart-shaped cookie cutter)

 - Red peppers and ranch dip

-Use a heart-shaped dish, a wooden board, or fill a cupcake pan with the treats.
-Just let your little ones have fun and be creative in how they choose to build the snack board.
+Use a heart-shaped dish or a wooden board, or fill a cupcake pan with the treats.
+Let your little ones have fun and be creative in how they build the snack board.

 Enjoy your snack board with a fun movie like: